telerik/blazor-docs/components/dialog/overview.md

 * `DialogButtons` - `RenderFragment` - defines the actions bar template of the component.

-* `ButtonLayout` - `enum`- `DialogButtonsLayout` - defines the layout of the actions button in the footer.
+* `ButtonsLayout` - `enum`- `DialogButtonsLayout` - defines the layout of the actions button in the footer.
+The default layout is `DialogButtonsLayout.Stretched`.
+See more in the [Action Buttons article]({%slug  dialog-action-buttons%})).

-* `VisibleChanged` - `EventCallback<false>` - triggers when the visibility of the component changes.

-* `Class` - `string` - defines the class of the component instance.

-* `Width` - `string` - defines the width of the Dialog.

-* `Height` - `string` - defines the height of the Dialog.

 * `ShowCloseButton` - `bool` - defines the close behavior of the component - whether the component should render close flat button in the titlebar.
+Its **true** by default.
+See more in the [Header article]({%slug  dialog-header%}).

 * `CloseOnOverlayClick` - `bool` - defines whether clicking on the modal overlay should close the Dialog.

 * `FocusedElementSelector` - `string` - defines the CSS selector of the initially focused item on open.
 By default, it is the first focusable item in the dialog.

+* `Class` - `string` - defines the class of the component instance.

+* `Width` - `string` - defines the width of the Dialog.

+* `Height` - `string` - defines the height of the Dialog.

 ## See Also